huntikins/Portfolio_v6/content/posts/hello-world.md

 > Our Hero scrolls casually through a webpage when suddenly everything goes dark!
 Feverishly, they spin the scroll wheel on their mouse but it's no use, our Hero is trapped.
 Clicks ring through the air trying to dismiss the beast but not even the point of their cursor can penetrate the 80% opacity fog that has engulfed our Hero's webpage.
 Drifting closer to the center of the webpage, they discover an island brimming with text and inputs.
 The Hero's Heartbeat begins to slow as their gaze is affixed on the X in the top right corner, a way out of this madness.
 The tip of their index finger shatters their mouse as the black fog dissolves into oblivion.
 The modal has been slain.

 ## **Overview**
 We are going to run through how to build a reusable modal component for React.
 Utilizing the onClick event attribute we will be able to trigger our model wherever it is needed across the app.
 Since we want this modal component to be reusable, we need to be able to pass content into the component via props and children so that we can customize text for each implementation.
 Modern UX libraries like [Bootstrap](https://getbootstrap.com/) already have these components pre-built and ready for your use, but as great as those libraries can be, sometimes you just need to create a quick component that doesn't require third party assets to render.
 This tutorial aims to help you better understand React concepts through the construction of a dynamic modal component.
-To see the completed component, take a look at this [codepen](https://codepen.io/huntertrammell/pen/wvozBxz).
+To see the completed component, take a look at this [Codepen](https://codepen.io/huntertrammell/pen/wvozBxz).

 ## **What Is A Modal?**

 Modal refers to an element that is rendered above the main content of a webpage that the user must interact with in some form to dismiss.
-Using a modal in your application is a really good way to add another level of user experience to your app, while this article primarily focuses on the construction of a modal in React, if you are interested in learning more about how best to implement these from a user experience standpoint, [here](https://uxplanet.org/modality-the-one-ux-concept-you-need-to-understand-when-designing-intuitive-user-interfaces-e5e941c7acb1) is a great article that goes in depth on that subject.
+Using a modal in your application is a really good way to add another level of user experience to your app, while this article primarily focuses on the construction of a modal in React, if you are interested in learning more about how best to implement these from a user experience standpoint, [this is a great article](https://uxplanet.org/modality-the-one-ux-concept-you-need-to-understand-when-designing-intuitive-user-interfaces-e5e941c7acb1) that goes in depth on that subject.

 ## **Setup React Environment**